buda-base/digitization-guidelines/docs/standards/standards-en.md

 ## Digitization Standards

-The BUDA project currently purchases Buddhist digital texts meeting the following requirements:
+The **BUDA** project currently purchases Buddhist digital texts meeting the following requirements:

-The images of a work are presented in two format: the archive images and the web images.
-The web images are derivated from the archive images and both sets of images are kept within a "work folder".
-Image names, cropping, and orientation should match in both image sets; whole file size, format, color depth, DPI and compression may be different.
+The images of a work are presented in two formats: 1) the archival images and 2) the web images.
+The web images are derived from the archival images, and both sets of images are kept within a "work folder".
+Image names, cropping, and orientation should match in both image sets; whole file size, format, color depth, DPI, and compression may be different.
 Check out the sample files here: [single volume](haha.jpg), [multiple volume](haha.jpg)).

 **Archive Image Requirements**